qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/network_analysis.rst

 * Click :guilabel:`Close` on the :guilabel:`Plugin Manager` dialog.

-.. note:: If you do not see the the plugin in your interface, go to :menuselection:`View --> Panels` and ensure that :guilabel:`Shortest path` has a check mark next to it.
+.. note:: If you do not see the plugin in your interface, go to :menuselection:`View --> Panels` and ensure that :guilabel:`Shortest path` has a check mark next to it.